You are here

 Following its well-cited 2010 critical review, in 2018 the HEI Board of Directors appointed an expert HEI panel to review the scientific literature on traffic-related air pollution and health (see list of members below).
 Much new science has been published since the 2010 review.

 The Panel formulated criteria for selection of health outcomes in the review, including policy and public health relevance.
-Selected health outcomes include all-cause and cause-specific mortality, respiratory effects, cardiovascular effects, diabetes, and birth outcomes.
+Selected health outcomes included all-cause and cause-specific mortality, respiratory effects, cardiovascular effects, diabetes, and birth outcomes.

 For more information please contact Hanna Boogaard at HEI.